ChrisHal/PMbrowser/doc/usage/new_user_tour.rst

 **Metadata** will be included in the *wavenotes* of the imported waves. ``File`` --> ``Select Parameters...`` in :program:`PMbrowser` will bring forth a dialog that let's you choose which metadata-items to *export* in the wavenotes.

+.. rubric:: Footnotes

-.. [#] screenshots may represent older versions of the software and differ somewhat from the current version
+.. [#] Screenshots may represent older versions of the software and differ somewhat from the current version.

+.. [#fflatp] Drag'n'Drop is not yet suported for linux flatpak installations because of limitations of the Qt framework.